How Medical Insurance Companies Attempt to Deny Addiction Treatment

-The fellow had a PPO policy and wanted an out-of-network choice but the insurance company agent berated his decision.
+Our poor fellow had a PPO policy and wanted an out-of-network choice but the insurance company agent berated his decision.
 The agent made all sorts of negative comments about the facility I chose and then insulted me (I’m just the guy trying to help him).

-The client had not seen or spent any money in-network, therefore, the out of network care would be less expensive to the client and better treatment than the in-network facility.
+The client had not seen or spent any money in-network.
+Therefore, the out of network care would be less expensive to the client and better treatment than the in-network facility.

-The Pursuit of Addiction Treatment Continues…
+Our Pursuit of Addiction Treatment Continues…

-So now, one day has already passed and the client was denied treatment.
+So now, one day has already passed and the client was denied drug treatment.
 The client called the company back and they gave him a stupid statement about being “in the file” now.